idivarts/backend-sls/prompts/AssistantArjun.md

   - Overall account engagement from professional dashboard in the past month.
 This can be fetched from either from:
     - Screenshot of the Profession dashboard from Instagram
     - User can also mention it
-2. **Aaccount views** on there instagram account.
+2. **Aaccount views/reach** on there instagram account.
 Its important to collect the unit and time period
 3. **Content Type** of the content creator.
 This is basically what type of video the creator makes.
 Eg. Technical video, or Fashion video, Fun or Meme videos or so on.
 4. What **kind of brands** does user wants to collaborate with